EPCCed/Intro-to-HPC/content/Part4_Computer_Simulations/Towards_the_Future.md

 ### What about the future?

 We are still a long way from creating an artificially intelligent computer.
 Although supercomputer hardware can always help – we can train a network to recognise a face a thousand times faster – we will need to make tremendous advances in software to approach true AI.
-Although I’m sure that AI programs will make increasing use of supercomputer hardware in the future, there’s no chance that ARCHER will suddenly become self-aware and refuse to tell us what tomorrow’s weather will be!
+Although I’m sure that AI programs will make increasing use of supercomputer hardware in the future, there’s no chance that {{ machine_name }} will suddenly become self-aware and refuse to tell us what tomorrow’s weather will be!

 ---